The era of beautyocracy

 According to a worldwide survey on aesthetic and cosmetic procedures carried out by the International Society of Aesthetic Plastic Surgery, “traditional” surgeries have also been growing in recent years in Argentina.
 In 2016, our country was number 16 in the world ranking of annual number of procedures.
 And in 2018 it had already climbed to number 7, with 287,823 annual procedures.

-Behind these figures, could there be some phenomenon linked to social networks?
+Behind these figures, might there be some phenomenon linked to social networks?
 We do not know.
 What is known is that every day, a million selfies are posted on the Internet and it is estimated that young people between 20 and 29 years old will send almost 26 thousand photos of this type via social networks throughout their lives.
 What correlation is there between this photographic consumption, the surgery boom and mental health?
-According to a study published by the journal Personality and Individual Differences, people who publish more selfies on social networks tend to have lower self-esteem and greater concern about body image, which could be due to the excess time we spend in front of a camera. screen.
+According to a study published by the journal Personality and Individual Differences, people who publish more selfies on social networks tend to have lower self-esteem and greater concern regarding body image, which might be due to the excess time we spend in front of a camera. screen.
 That time means that we see our defects more, we are dissatisfied and then… we want to have surgery.
 That is why the technologist and scientific communicator Santiago Billinkins speaks of “beautyocracy” and is sure that “beauty is becoming something ugly, a source of suffering and discrimination” that networks help to create.

 Technology is here to stay, both in aesthetic procedures and in communication supplies.
-Perhaps it is time to think about how to ensure that all people (but especially the new generations) can interact with technological devices, without this ending in aesthetic overdemands.
+Perhaps it is time to think regarding how to ensure that all people (but especially the new generations) can interact with technological devices, without this ending in aesthetic overdemands.

 1699091072